mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ### The Prophecies
 Tom has made several prophecies that have proven true:
 - Predicted a border skirmish three days before it happened
-- Drew a picture of Lord Shadows before anyone knew the name
+- Drew a picture of a shadow-cloaked figure before anyone knew what it meant
 - Described the "sleeping fire under the mountain" (Infernalix)
 - Spoke of "the two who are one and the one who is two" (possibly the Corvus situation)